coders2345/coders2345/README.md

 🌟 **Mabasha R** 🌟

-Hi there! 👋 I'm Mabasha R, a passionate AI and Data Science student with a knack for game development.
+Hi there! 👋 I'm Mabasha R, a passionate AI and Data Science student with a knack for game development and SOftware developer.
 Welcome to my GitHub profile! 🚀

 ---